Supreme Court to decide if Ky. attorney general can intervene to defend abortion restrictions

 The Kentucky law places restrictions on the most common second-trimester abortion method, known as dilation and evacuation.

-Cameron and the Kentucky legislature refers to the procedure as a “gruesome live dismemberment” of a fetus.
+Cameron and the Kentucky legislature refer to the procedure as a “gruesome live dismemberment” of a fetus.
 The law restricts the procedure after a certain point unless the fetus is already dead.
 Cameron argues that there are techniques available that would kill the fetus before performing the abortion.

 But the courts found otherwise.
-They credited testimony from medical experts that said such options were too risky for the woman, and that to require them “effectively prohibits the most common second trimester abortion method.”
+They credited testimony from medical experts that said such options were too risky for the woman, and the 6th Circuit’s opinion said that to require them “effectively prohibits the most common second-trimester abortion method.”

-That would impose an undue burden on a woman’s right to an abortion before fetal viability, the appeals court said, noting that 10 other states had tried to impose such a requirement and “in every challenge brought to date, the court has enjoined the law.”
+That would impose an undue burden on a woman’s right to an abortion before fetal viability, the appeals court said, noting that 10 other states had tried to impose such a requirement and that “in every challenge brought to date, the court has enjoined the law.”

 Antiabortion activists are hoping that a changed Supreme Court will alter that governing jurisprudence.